Design and Technology

 Our intent is for Design and Technology (DT) to be both practical and inspiring and enable children to contribute to the innovation, culture, wealth and well-being of society.,

-At Pocklington Church of England VC Infant School, we focus on the development of the gross and fine motor skills.
+Our intent is to focus on the development of the gross and fine motor skills.
 We aim to inspire pupils to be innovative and creative thinkers who have an appreciation for the product design cycle through ideation, creation, and evaluation, as well as the initiative to fully realise their creative ideas.

 We want pupils to develop the confidence to take risks, through drafting design concepts, modelling and testing and to be reflective learners who evaluate their work and the work of others.
 We intend to build an awareness of the impact of design and technology on our lives and encourage pupils to become resourceful, enterprising citizens who will have the skills to contribute to future design advancements in the world around them.